JiyuanLyu/Mini-UPS-WebApp/README.md

 Developer: Chelsea (Jiyuan) Lyu - jl1230,
            Yijia Zhao - yz853

+This project simulates an online store (Mini-Amazon) and a shipping service (Mini-UPS), requiring integration between the two systems within an interoperability group.
+The systems communicate with a simulated world server, handling logistics without real-world warehouses and trucks.

+## Project Overview

+- **Mini-Amazon**: Manages a virtual store where users can place orders.
+The system communicates with Mini-UPS to ensure deliveries are scheduled.
+- **Mini-UPS**: Handles logistics and delivery of orders placed on Mini-Amazon, including managing trucks and their routes.

+## Technical Details

+- **Server Connection**: Connects to a simulation server at specified ports using the `.proto` files provided for Amazon and UPS.
+- **Simulation World**: Each session is identified by a unique 64-bit world number.
+Operations are simulated on a Cartesian coordinate grid.
+- **Operations**: Includes purchasing products, packing, loading shipments, and managing deliveries.

 ### Docker Set up

 This project can be run in docker: